 - Proper selection and personnel placement—Ensure the most qualified person is assigned.

-- Establishing safety rules and procedures—Implement guidelines that employees are expected to follow.
+- Establishing safety rules and procedures—Implement guidelines that employees and volunteers are expected to follow.
 General and specific rules should be developed.

 - Accident reporting, investigating and analyzing—Make provisions to ensure all accidents and injuries are reported immediately.
 Prompt investigation to uncover the real causes will allow for analysis and corrective action.

-- Training—Develop a program to provide initial and continuous training for all employees, including supervisory personnel.
+- Training—Develop a program to provide initial and continuous training for all employees and volunteers, including supervisory personnel.

 - Inspections—Establish procedures to check regularly for unsafe conditions and unsafe acts within the facility.
 These inspections will supplement those done by outside agencies.